Skip to content

 5. Auto-configure the Replication Flow configuration if not already defined

-The Kafka or Mulesoft configuration will need the Format table name and Replication Data Queue name in library INFOCDCDTA in order to start listening for the changes.
 In order to apply configuration changes to the tables that are currently being replicated, user needs to stop the replication flow first (see the Replication Flow Management section below).

 Replication Flow Management